sablier-labs/docs/docs/contracts/v2/reference/core/types/library.LockupLinear.md

 ### CreateWithDurations

-Struct encapsulating the parameters for the {SablierV2LockupLinear.createWithDurations} function.
+Struct encapsulating the parameters of the {SablierV2LockupLinear.createWithDurations} function.

 ```solidity
 struct CreateWithDurations {